Aligning Language Models with Real-time Knowledge Editing: Experiments

-We primarily focus on sequential editing, the mainstream setting of lifelong editing.
-The results are shown in Table~\ref{tab:main}.
-KEDAS exhibits outstanding performance in all the metrics and secures the highest HM scores across all the datasets and models.
-On average, it outperforms WISE, a representative parameter-based approach, by 26.9 points of HM, and surpasses LTE, a strong alignment-based baseline, by 18.2 HM points.
-As an alignment-based approach, KEDAS is superior especially in locality compared with LTE, with a pronounced improvement of 31.7 points.
+The results on KnowEdit are shown in Table~\ref{tab:knowedit}.
+KEDAS exhibits outstanding performance in all the metrics and secures the highest harmonic mean (HM) scores across all the datasets.
+On average, its HM outperforms WISE by \textbf{+26.9} and surpasses LTE by \textbf{+18.2}.
+As an alignment-based approach, KEDAS is superior especially in locality compared with LTE, with an improvement of \textbf{+31.7}.

-Among previous works, WISE is parameter-based and suffers from downgrading performance under the sequential setting together with an inevitable dependence on specific model architectures.
-The prompting-based EREN requires specific prompt optimization for different models and can hardly perform editing with its official default prompt.
-SERAC, IKE and RECIPE, the three retrieval-based approaches, fail to achieve consistent balanced performance, albeit sometimes superior in some metrics.
-LTE, with an alignment stage, achieves relatively robust performance compared with other baselines but struggles to obtain locality due to its fixed inference path.